Detailed Action

 The rejection of claims 1, and 13 further incorporated.

-D1 fails to expressly disclose - wherein the one or more allocated second resources are presented to a user for confirmation or decline of the resource.
+D1 fails to expressly disclose - wherein the one or more allocated second technical resources are presented to a user for confirmation or decline of the resource.

-However, the examiner takes official notice that one or more allocated second resources are presented to a user for confirmation or decline of the resource (e.g. asking user to accept or decline roaming charges using different network resources) was notoriously well known before effective filing the invention.
+However, the examiner takes official notice that one or more allocated second technical resources are presented to a user for confirmation or decline of the resource (e.g. asking user to accept or decline roaming charges using different network resources) was notoriously well known before effective filing the invention.

-Accordingly, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention, as disclosed in D1, to include one or more allocated second resources are presented to a user for confirmation or decline of the resource.
+Accordingly, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention, as disclosed in D1, to include, one or more allocated second resources are presented to a user for confirmation or decline of the resource.
 This would have been obvious with predicable results of allowing user to accept or decline charges for use of certain resources as known in the art and to one of ordinary skill in the art.

 Claim 3, 5-6, and 15 are rejected under 35 U.S.C.
-103 as being unpatentable over Wikipedia (“Handover”, cited in the IDS submitted on 03/28/2024, referred herein after as D1) in view of Lakshmikantha (US 20210303985 A1, referred hereinafter as D2).
+103 as being unpatentable over Wikipedia (“Handover”, cited in the IDS submitted on 03/28/2024, referred herein after as D1) in view of Wilson et al. (US 20150199218 A1, referred hereinafter as D5) in view of Lakshmikantha (US 20210303985 A1, referred hereinafter as D2).

 As per claim 3, the rejection of claim 1 further incorporated, D1 discloses,

-wherein… the identification of a second occasion and for the identification of the one or more second resources, (D1, page 3, “practical realisation of handovers in a cellular network each cell is assigned a list of potential target cells, which can be used for handing over calls from this source cell to them.
+wherein… the identification of the second occasion and for the identification of the one or more second resources, (D1, page 3, “practical realisation of handovers in a cellular network each cell is assigned a list of potential target cells, which can be used for handing over calls from this source cell to them.
 These potential target cells are called neighbors and the list is called neighbor list.
 Creating such a list for a given cell is not trivial and specialized computer tools are used”, page 1 “call is transferred to a different channel in the same cell or to a different channel in another cell in order to avoid interference” which clearly reads on identifying one or more second technical resources (e.g. channels/target cells from list), that are similar/same to the previously cancelled allocated first technical resource (e.g. source channel/source cell)).

 D1 fails to expressly disclose - past resource allocations are considered for [training a model] … using machine learning [to make predictions].